markmarijnissen/asyncdata.js/README.md

 ### Problem
 - There's a module that knows how to load (and re-load) data through an API, and stores it locally.
 - Multiple modules access the loaded data, and transform them into a different representation (each module does a different transform), also storing them locally.
+Each time the data they depend on is reloaded, they need to re-run the transformation to update.
-- The transformed data is exposed to the view, with a 'loading' indication when the original data is (re)loaded and/or the transformation is in progress.
+- The transformed data is exposed to the view, with a 'loading' indication when the original data is being (re)loaded and/or the transformation is in progress.

 ### Solution